 Telehealth visits are not new.
 Even before the COVID-19 pandemic, telehealth visits were scheduled between in-person visits to monitor a variety of conditions, including cardiovascular diseases.
 In a 2010 study, regular telehealth visits for people with heart failure reduced the rates of hospitalizations and death.

-In a 2016 study, the use of wireless electronic devices that send daily information to a clinical nurse about a person’s vital signs — including blood pressure, heart rate, and weight — led to improved 180-day quality of life scores in participants with heart failure.
+In a 2016 study from JAMA Internal Medicine, the use of wireless electronic devices that send daily information to a clinical nurse about a person’s vital signs — including blood pressure, heart rate, and weight — led to improved 180-day quality-of-life scores in participants with heart failure.
 Clinical trials such as these help to validate at-home monitoring visits as an alternative to standard, in-person clinic visits.

 Maintaining a proper monitoring schedule is key for managing PAH.
 Telehealth appointments to monitor PAH symptoms and assess risk are an effective way to update your doctor on your condition and make sure your treatment plan is working for you.